The best new non-alcoholic wines, beers and spirits for 2026

 Ghia

-Say hello to Ghia’s berry aperitif, introduced at the end of November as the LA-based non-alc company’s first non-bitter flavour.
+Say hello to Ghia’s berry aperitif, introduced as the LA-based non-alcoholic company’s first non-bitter flavour.
 Inspired by the Mediterranean, like their signature aperitif, this flavour is described as “‘like a drive through Sienna at sunset.”
 Top with non-alcoholic sparkling wine or water for a refreshing, flavourful spritz.

 An amber bottle with an orange label